7 Delicious Treats for Better Sleep

 - Seaweed – This is a salty treat, the odd treat of the group.
 Many people craving sugar have a sugar imbalance oftentimes rooted in adrenal fatigue.
 Most of us live with continuous stress that constantly tires our adrenal glands.
 Both Ayurvedic and Chinese medicine theory shows that healthy salty treats, such as seaweed, support our adrenal glands and help with our sugar imbalances.
 As I was going through college, always stressed about some test, I used to often chew on a piece of kombu or kelp seaweed.

-I often recommend to my patients supplements such as Thera-zyme Pan with meals to properly digest sugars and grains, and therefore minimize sugar cravings.
-For better sleep, here are some of the most useful supplements my patients respond to very well: Magnesium or Cal Mag, Somni-TR, and for traveling or jet lag – Premier Melatonin.
+I often recommend to my patients supplements such as Loomis Pan (formerly Thera-zyme Pan) with meals to properly digest sugars and grains, and therefore minimize sugar cravings.
+For better sleep, here are some of the most useful supplements my patients respond to very well: Magnesium, or Cal Mag, Somni-TR, and for traveling or jet lag – Premier Melatonin.
 For people with continuous stress, I highly recommend an adaptogenic formula such as Premier Adaptogen-R3.

 You can eat your sweet treats and sleep well now too.
 Enjoy and share with us your experience!

-Damiana Corca is an acupuncturist specializing in sleeping disorders practicing in Boulder, CO.
-Visit the Corca Sleep Center for more sleep tips on how to sleep better tonight.
+Damiana Corca is an acupuncturist specializing in sleeping disorders practicing in Boulder, CO and via tele-health worldwide.
+Go to damianacorca.com for more info.